-understand that
+I understand that (student) will be using research done under my

 guidance for his/her Thesis Project.
-He/she has my paabove. ermission to use this research in the ways outlined
+He/s he has my permission to use this research in the ways outlined

+above.

 Name: Date:

+Name. bate

 Signature:

 Note: If you feel that presenting the research publically is acceptable but feel uncomfortable with the way your name or lab may be represented, there is no obligation to have yourself included on the poster as the research advisor or in the presentation.
 Please simply request that the student remove your name.